thisisserious/toDoListApp/README.md

 This is a 'To Do List' app I designed.
 It allows the user to create a new task, check it off when complete and delete it from the list.

 ## Set-up
-Create these tables using postgresql:
+Create these tables using postgresql: \n
 ``Sample queries from Postico``

 # Author